Academic Information and Policies

 Waldorf University finds that:

-• Tobacco use is the single most preventable cause of death in the United States.1
+• Tobacco use is the single most preventable cause of death in the United States.

-• Nonsmokers exposed to secondhand smoke are more likely to develop heart disease, lung cancer, and stroke2•3; and
+• Nonsmokers exposed to secondhand smoke are more likely to develop heart disease, lung cancer, and stroke.

-• Inhaling e-cigarette aerosol directly from the device or from secondhand aerosol is potentially harmful to health4; and
+• Inhaling e-cigarette aerosol directly from the device or secondhand aerosol is potentially harmful to health.

-• Tobacco products (extends to all types of tobacco, nicotine and electronic smoking device (ESD) products), once consumed in public spaces, are often discarded on the ground requiring additional maintenance expenses and diminish the beauty of outdoor grounds; and
+• Tobacco products (extends to all types of tobacco, nicotine and electronic smoking device (ESD) products), once consumed in public spaces, are often discarded on the ground, requiring additional maintenance expenses and diminishing the beauty of outdoor grounds.

 • The prohibition of tobacco and nicotine use at all times will serve to protect the health, safety and welfare of the citizens of our students, staff and visitors.